MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/offline-conversion.md

 For more information, see [Currencies](../guides/currencies.md).

+> [!NOTE]
+> Support for offline conversion adjustments is coming soon.
+This preview documentation is subject to change.

 **Add:** Not applicable
 **Restate:** Required.
 If you do not specify an adjustment currency code with the restatement, then the *CurrencyCode* element of the goal's [ConversionGoalRevenue](../campaign-management-service/conversiongoalrevenue.md) is used.
 **Retract:** Not applicable